 On May 18, 2009, at a meeting with the Special Committee held to consider the April 13 proposal, Barclays Capital delivered discussion materials, dated May 18, 2009, containing a draft summary of its financial analyses of the April 13 proposal to the Special Committee (the "Barclays Capital Presentation") and reviewed the Barclays Capital Presentation with the Special Committee.
-The full text of the Barclays Capital Presentation is filed as Exhibit (c)(1) to the Schedule TO/Schedule 13E-3 of Revion.
+The full text of the Barclays Capital Presentation is filed as Exhibit (c)(1) to the Schedule TO/Schedule 13E-3 of Revlon.
 Stockholders are encouraged to review the Barclays Capital Presentation carefully in its entirety and to be aware of the assumptions made, procedures followed, factors considered and limitations upon the review undertaken as described below.
-The following is a summary of the financial analyses that Barclays Capital Presentation.
+The following is a summary of the financial analyses that Barclays Capital performed in connection with its role as financial advisor to the Special Committee.
+This summary is qualified in its entirety by reference to the full text of the Barclays Capital Presentation.